ferdy/.emacs.d/README.md

 # .emacs.d

 This is the Emacs configuration I use everyday.
+I mainly use Emacs for **Clojure** and **LaTeX**, but there is a handy setup for other programming languages and tools as well.

 ## Notes
 - This configuration targets **Debian-based** systems